jamiebuilds/babel-handbook/README.md

 When you want to transform an AST you have to [traverse the tree](https://en.wikipedia.org/wiki/Tree_traversal) recursively.

-Say we have the type `FunctionDeclaration`, it has a few properties: `id`, `params`, and `body`.
+Say we have the type `FunctionDeclaration`.
+It has a few properties: `id`, `params`, and `body`.
 Each of them have nested nodes.

 ```js